NTU Singapore Survival Guide

 Cambodia

 Flag of CambodiaMoney is r (riel).
 Roughly 1 US$ = 4000r.
 It is the least accepted currency; US$ are first, followed by Baht.
-This is a third world country, remember.
+This is a very poor country, remember.
 A meal costs 1.5US$, a pack banana 500r, a mouth drum 15B, a room 3$ (mosquito nets are common), a moto plus driver 5$.
 The people are super polite (almost too much) but they assume that you must be terribly rich.
 English is common.

 From Bangkok, every travel agency sells dirt cheap (150B) bus rides to Siem Reap (Angkor) in Cambodia.
 Try to get one with return, as in Angkor same return will cost 15 US$ (= 660B).
 Or you can go by pickup truck (3 US$) plus train (50B) back, but the pickup ride, though fun, will leave you looking like a neandertal.

-In Siem Reap, hire a motorbike with driver for 5 instead of 6 US$ per day and haggle a bit about room prices (staying several days instead of one is the usual argument used).
+In Siem Reap, hire a motorbike with driver for 6 US$ per day and haggle a bit about room prices (staying several days instead of one is the usual argument used).
 Take the sunrise at Angkor Wat every day if possible, it is just beautiful.
 Do not let the drivers take the planning, as most guide books know better than them.

 Try lots of cambodian food.
 It is more natural than Thai food and tastes great; around Angkor you should have no problems with hygiene as this is major tourist area.